sgravrock/jasmine.github.io/_faq/async/mixed-style.md

 In this case the intent is for the spec to be done when the callback is called, and the promise that's implicitly returned from the spec is meaningless.
-The fix is to avoid returning a promise, either by wrapping the `async` function in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE):
+The fix is to avoid returning a promise by wrapping the `async` function in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE):

 ```javascript